Grapevine: Aromella and Arandell join the party

 Arandell, meet merlot.

-They're the names given to two new grapes that grew out of a Cornell University competition that elicited more than 1,000 submissions.
+They're the names given to two new grapes that grew out of a Cornell University competiton in which more than 1,000 nominations were made.

-The winning were introduced today at the Viticulture 2012 conference in Rochester.
+The winners were introduced today at the Viticulture 2012 conference in Rochester, N.Y.

-Among the losing nominees: Stewart White and Colbert Red, named for Comedy Central stars Jon Stewart and Stephen Colbert.
+Among the losing nominees were Stewart White and Colbert Red, named for Comedy Central stars Jon Stewart and Stephen Colbert.

-Other submissions included “Big Red,” a reference to Cornell's mascot; and Llenroc, or Cornell spelled backward.
+Other submissions included "Big Red," a reference to Cornell's mascot; and Llenroc, or Cornell spelled backwards.

 Also: Newyorka, Berry My Heart, Ghost Deer White, Orgarnet, Confitnoir and Zitrustaminer.

-Bruce Reisch, professor of horticulture at Cornell, advised that Colbert Red and Stewart White already are linked to vineyards.
-“Breischling,” honoring the professor, didn't make the cut, either.
+Bruce Reisch, professor of horticulture at Cornell, advised, however, that Colbert Red and Stewart White already are linked to vineyards.
+"Breischling," honoring the professor, didn't make the cut, either.